pytorch/ao/torchao/quantization/README.md

 ## Autoquantization

-The `autoquant` api can be used to quickly and accurately quantize your model.
 When used as in the example below, the api first identifies the shapes of the activations that the different linear layers see, it then benchmarks these shapes across different types of quantized and non-quantized layers in order to pick the fastest one, attempting to take into account fusions where possible.
 Finally once the best class is found for each layer, it swaps the linear.
 By default the api only uses int8 techniques, i.e. it chooses between no quantization, int8 dynamic quantization and int8 weight only quantization for each layer, though there is also an option add int4 quantization which can be used for maximum performance or to avoid perf regressions from `int4_weight_only()`.

 ```python
 import torch